BeBecpp/Aura_Guide/README.md

 If the app does not update, check:

 - Bluetooth pairing
-- Correct data format
+- correct data format
-- Newline at the end of each line
+- newline at the end of each line
-- App permissions
+- app permissions
 - HC-05 baud rate
-- Sensor power wiring
+- sensor power wiring
+- stable battery/power supply

 ---

-## 🔒 Security Notes
+## Security Notes

 AURA GUIDE does not require:

-- User login
+- user login
-- Cloud server
+- cloud server
-- Internet data upload
+- internet data upload
-- Personal database
+- personal database

 Security recommendations: